CoachCoe/polkadot-cli-tool/README.md

 # Polkadot CLI Tool

 ## Overview
 The Polkadot CLI Tool is a command-line interface designed to streamline the development process for Polkadot and Substrate-based projects.
-It provides developers with essential commands to set up their environment, create new projects, run local nodes, query the chain state, and install development templates.
+It provides developers with essential commands to set up their environment, create new projects, run local nodes, query the chain state, monitor for suspicious activities, and install development templates.

 ## Features
 - **Setup**: Quickly set up your development environment with all necessary dependencies.
 - **Create New Projects**: Scaffold new Polkadot projects such as runtimes, parachains, or dApps.
 - **Run Local Node**: Spin up a local Substrate-based node for testing and development.
 - **Query Chain State**: Query blockchain data or submit transactions.
+- **Monitor Chain**: Monitor the blockchain for suspicious activities and potential threats.
 - **Install Node Templates**: Clone and build the Polkadot SDK or other templates for development.

 ## Prerequisites